marick/lens2/mostly_words/tutorial02-nested.md

 The problem is that I haven't defined the extra-argument version.
 I could do that easily enough:

     def nested(lens, level1, level2),
       do: Lens.seq(lens, nested(level1, level2)

 However, that code will always always look the same, so there's a macro that defines both versions with a single definition:

-    def_composed_maker nested(level1, level2),
+    defmaker nested(level1, level2),
       do: Lens.key(level1) |> Lens.key(level2)

-(That's not the most gracious name, I admit.
-In the Lens 1 package, it's called `deflens` and you can still use that name if you prefer.
-But I'm hoping that the more cumbersome name will help you keep in mind that you're not defining a *lens* but rather a lens *maker*, thus saving you from some mistakes.
+(In the Lens 1 package,
+this is called `deflens` and you can still use that name if you prefer.
+But I'm hoping the name will help you keep in mind that you're not defining a *lens* but rather a lens *maker*, thus saving you from some mistakes.
 Also: in Lens 1, you define a lens maker from scratch with `deflens_raw`.
-I prefer `def_maker/2`, despite the annoyance of having the more common case having the longer name.)
+I prefer `def_raw_maker/2`.)

-You'll probably write a lot of lens makers.
+You'll probably write a lot of lens makers of this sort.